All Episodes

 I mean, it's not some arrangement.

-What the hell are you talking about, Croft?
+What the hell you talk about, Croft?

-What the hell are you talking about?
+The hell are you talking about?

-Oh yes, you were.
+Oh, yes, you were.

 That's the whole point.